MonkeyDluffy20/statistics_notes/README.md

-As a Data Scientist or Analyst you should have a deep understanding of the statistics.
-As, i learned day by day i created this document.
-So, that anyone can see and go through this document as it is very easy to learn and provides you a very basic and deep understanding.
+As a Data Scientist or Analyst you should deeply understand the statistics.
+I learned day by day I created this document.
+So, anyone can see and go through this document as it is easy to learn and provides a fundamental and deep understanding.